miguelbeca/MedicareCharges/README.md

 Now we have the task of merging these two datasets together.
 My first logic approach was to update the CMS dataset by adding a new column to store the FIPS code from the NPI dataset.
 Although, I knew it would probably take sometime to update millions of records, I did not quite expect that it would take literally 3 days (left the query running over the weekend) to update a column.

-Given that this is a common issue in a variety of applications, I sought to find a different approach which would enable me to update the data a lot faster.
+Given that I am not the only in need of updating millions of records in an Oracle table, I sought to find a different approach which would enable me to update the data a lot faster.
 My search led me to this solution: [How to update millions of records in a table] (https://asktom.oracle.com/pls/asktom/f?p=100:11:0::NO::P11_QUESTION_ID:6407993912330).

 The code to create a new table which included the FIPS code from the NPI dataset was: